AxelSoubeste/AxelSoubeste/README.md

 - 🌱 I’m currently Working on Data Analysis(Python)

-- 🌱 I’m currently learning C in <a href="https://web.upe.edu.ar/" target="blank">Provincial University of Ezeiza</a>
+- 🌱 I’m currently learning Software Development in <a href="https://web.upe.edu.ar/" target="blank">Provincial University of Ezeiza</a>

 - 📫 How to reach me **axelsoubestte@gmail.com**